- All Matchups

 Every day during the season, our NBA betting experts will identify some of the best player prop bets available.

-There are seven NBA games on Tuesday’s schedule, including Suns @ Heat and Spurs @ Thunder.
+There are seven NBA games on Tuesday’s schedule, including Bucks @ 76ers and Pistons @ Nuggets.
 Let’s dive into the top player props for today.

 From left to right, you’ll find sections for the prop, expected value, cover probability, bet rating, and the best line available.
 Let’s quickly break down what these mean.